-Loading Parquet Files Using AWS Glue and Matillion ETL for Amazon Redshift
+Load Parquet Data Files to Amazon Redshift: Using AWS Glue and Matillion ETL

 Matillion is a cloud-native and purpose-built solution for loading data into Amazon Redshift by taking advantage of Amazon Redshift’s Massively Parallel Processing (MPP) architecture.
 Instead of extracting, transforming, and then loading data (ETL), we use an ELT approach.
 Our method quickly extracts and loads the data, and then transforms it as needed using Amazon Redshift’s innate, clustered capabilities.

 Given the wide adoption of Data Lake architectures in recent years, users often call on Matillion ETL to load a variety of file formats from S3, a common persistence layer behind such data lakes, into Amazon Redshift.
 A popular file format in these use cases is Parquet, which stores data in a columnar format.
 Such formats offer advantages in data warehouse environments over more traditional, row-orientated files, notably preventing unnecessary I/O for columns you exclude from a given SQL statement’s SELECT or WHERE clauses.